 - Folks who suspect they or their unborn children might have a CDG disorder should steer clear from D-Mannose.

 - Lastly, D-Mannose is not the only “secret” to prevent UTIs.
-Many doctors don’t know that special probiotics can work wonders!
+Many doctors don’t know that special type of probiotics: link to the product, & link to the post can work wonders!

 Please leave your reviews and share your experiences if you noticed anything unusual while taking D-Mannose.
 I’m tracking all responses and updating this post often.
 Do not use your real name or email if you’d like to protect your privacy.